domokane/FinancePy/financepy/products/bonds/README.md

 * BondMortgage generates the periodic cash flows for an interest-only and a repayment mortgage.
 * BondOption is a bond option class that includes a number of valuation models for pricing both European and American style bond options.
 Models for European options include a Lognormal Price, Hull-White (HW) and Black-Karasinski (BK).
 The HW valuation is fast as it uses Jamshidians decomposition trick.
 American options can also be priced using a HW and BK trinomial tree.
 The details are abstracted away making it easy to use.
 * BondPortfolio is a portfolio of bonds.
+* Yield Curve is a class to handle bond yield curves.
+It uses a variety of shapes to best-fit a set of bond yields.
+* Zero curve is a class to perform an exact fit to a set of provided bonds using a piece-wise flat zero rate.

 ## Conventions
 * All interest rates are expressed as a fraction of 1.
 So 3% is 0.03.
 * All notionals of bond positions are given in terms of a notional amount.
 * All bond prices are based on a notional of 100.0.
 * The face of a derivatives position is the size of the underlying position.

 ## Bond Curves
 These modules create a family of curve types related to the term structures of interest rates.
-There are two basic types of curve:

-1. Best fit yield curves fitting to bond prices which are used for interpolation.
+These are best fit yield curves fitting to bond prices which are used for interpolation.
 A range of curve shapes from polynomials to B-Splines is available.
-2. Discount curves that can be used to present value a future cash flow.
-These differ from best fits curves in that they exactly refit the prices of bonds or CDS.
-The different discount curves are created by calibrating to different instruments.
-They also differ in terms of the term structure shapes they can have.
-Different shapes have different impacts in terms of locality on risk management performed using these different curves.
-There is often a trade-off between smoothness and locality.

-### BondYieldCurve
 This module describes a curve that is fitted to bond yields calculated from bond market prices supplied by the user.
 The curve is not guaranteed to fit all of the bond prices exactly and a least squares approach is used.
 A number of fitting forms are provided which consist of

 * Polynomial
 * Nelson-Siegel